sambuccid/hulipaa/stories/9_improve_UI.md

 - maybe just background and shadow to make each result look like a card)

 ### AC12
+Find a better way of showing the single result errors (parse page and loading result)
+- The website user should understand the error more or less
+- The website creator should spot that there has been an error with that page
+- Maybe the user should still be able to try and open the page
+- Perhaps we can show the result in the normal way, but instead of the result content we show the error message, making it clear that it is an error message

+### AC13
 Remove any code related to expanding the results
 - As part of that remove all references to `expandDiv` and instead use `resultContentDiv`